6 Types of Insurance for a Worry Free Retirement

 Want to keep receiving paychecks once you’ve clocked out for the last time?

-Social Security is a (hopefully — read more about why Social Security might be in trouble) guaranteed paycheck.
+Social Security is a guaranteed paycheck (hopefully – read more about why Social Security might be in trouble).
 However, regardless of risk, Social Security probably won’t cover all of your expenses.
 If you want guaranteed income to fund your retirement, then you might want to consider a lifetime annuity.

 An annuity is a financial product sold by insurance companies.
 It guarantees reliable income to the purchaser (annuitant) for life (a lifetime annuity) or a predetermined period of time (a term annuity).